haroldtreen/haroldtreen.github.io/_posts/2017-02-26-applying-twice-to-the-recurse-center.md

 #### **What would you like to work on at the Recurse Center?**

-I listed the same project in both applications!
+I listed my ebook building tool in both applications!

 The first time I applied, it was just an idea.
 I also included a bunch of random explanation as to why I wanted to build it.

 The second time it was a fairly mature project.
 I also had specific improvements.
-Talking about my desire to experiment with content extraction algorithms demonstrates an interest in more theoretical concepts.
+Talking about my desire to experiment with content extraction algorithms also demonstrated an interest in more theoretical concepts.
 Having a balance between practical and theoretical is important.

 I'm not sure if past applications are referred to, but if they are, demonstrating the progress made on my previous idea probably looked good.